Skip to Content

 If you want to produce an abraded surface similar to natural sea glass, simply put broken glass in your tumbler and then add sand.

-Sand is softer than silicon carbide grit, and thus it cuts the glass very differently.
-All it takes is a little bit of imagination, and you can do many things with sand.
+Sand is softer than silicon carbide grit, and thus, it cuts the glass very differently.
+All it takes is a little imagination; you can do many things with sand.

 For example, you can tumble jade with sand.
-If you find a rock that is a mix of jade and serpentine you can create a jade slick with sand.
+You can create a jade slick with sand if you find a rock that mixes jade and serpentine.

-Rocks that have a mixture of jade, and serpentine, are found in nature with the softer serpentine mostly worn out, and the harder jade having a dull polish.
+Rocks with a mixture of jade and serpentine are found in nature, with the softer serpentine mostly worn out and the harder jade having a dull polish.

 You might also use sand as a pre-grit.
 Sand may also be a better variant when tumbling very soft materials such as obsidian, marble, fluorite, and calcite.